learningsimulator/learningsimulator/joss_manuscript/paper.md

 During the past few decades, a fair amount of research in the field of AL has been directed toward the development of mathematical models, *learning mechanisms*.
-As a result, there is a plethora of mechanisms with varying properties and varying predictive power in different environments.

 <!--- Here we formalize associative learning experiments.-->
 One formalization of AL that captures both classical and operant conditioning